What is Swing Dancing?

 West Coast Swing

-Consisting of six and eight count patterns, the West Coast swing is done in a slot.
-The rhythm is generally done to medium tempo swing, which is most of the time slower than the East Coast swing.
-However, high qualified west coast dancers perform this dance in a faster tempo music.
+Consisting of six and eight-count patterns, the West Coast swing is done in a slot.
+The rhythm is generally done to medium-tempo swing, which is most of the time slower than the East Coast swing.
+However, highly qualified west coast dancers perform this dance in a faster tempo music.
 The dance has a very smooth feel and no bounce.
 You will rarely see high kicks or moves which require the performer to leave the dance floor.

 The Hustle

-The hustle, known as disco, and part of the swing family, is similar to the West Coast swing pattern.
-In the 1970s, its distinct flavor, using disco style music and revived partner style were well appreciated from nightclub dancer.
+The hustle, also known as disco, and part of the swing family, is similar to the West Coast swing pattern.
+In the 1970s, its distinct flavor, using disco-style music and revived partner style was well appreciated by nightclub dancers.
 Hustle is also danced to the contemporary pop dance music of the last 20 years.
-The dance is fast and smooth, the lady spins almost constantly while the man draws her close and sends her away.
+The fast and smooth dance is appropriately named, as the lady spins almost constantly while the man draws her close and sends her away.

 The Jive

-Jive is a European version of East Coast swing and is composed of the sane six and eight count pattern.
+Jive is a European version of East Coast swing and is composed of the same six and eight-count pattern.
 This dance makes its difference with its bouncy sharp kicks and flicks.
 Unlike East Coast swing, jive is danced to a faster tempo swing music and is meant for competitive style dancing.